Bobbi Fiedler: U.S. Senate campaign

 In 1986, Fiedler did not run for re-election to the House of Representatives, opting instead to make what proved to be an unsuccessful bid for the Republican nomination to challenge three-term Democratic incumbent Alan Cranston for his United States Senate seat.

 She was charged with political corruption in January 1986 after an undercover investigation allegedly showed that Fiedler offered $100,000 to a rival, State Senator Ed Davis (R), if he would withdraw from the Republican senatorial primary.
 The charges were dismissed by Judge Robert Altman before the matter went to trial.
 Despite the dismissal of the charges in February 1986, Fiedler garnered only 7.2% of the vote in the Republican primary.

-Death
+Later career

+After her congressional career, Fiedler contributed to the successful campaigns of George H. W. Bush and California governor Pete Wilson.
+She also advised Republican women running for local and state office.
+In 1993, Los Angeles mayor Richard Riordan appointed her to the Community Redevelopment Agency, and Governor Wilson named her to the California Lottery Commission.
+Fiedler completed one term on each body before stepping down, and she later supported the movement for San Fernando Valley secession.

+Personal life and death

+Fiedler was married three times, and had two children.
+Her first husband was a pharmacist, who she divorced in 1977.
+Her second husband was Paul Clarke, her former chief of staff, whom she married in 1987.
+Clarke died in 1996, and in 1998 Fiedler married Harry Coleman, a Los Angeles-based political activist.

 Fiedler died in Northridge, Los Angeles on March 3, 2019.